ClickCease How to outrank competition on Google? [27 quick and easy tips]

 3 Improve CTRs With Engaging Meta Descriptions

-Meanwhile, for informational pages, things change a little.
-Users search for information in different ways.
-They also use supplementary words to describe their problem better.
-Because of that, we’re almost sure that it’s unlikely we can cover all of those different scenarios with such a short text.
-Therefore, we opt out of using meta descriptions on informational pages and leave that part to Google.
+Meanwhile, for informational pages, things change.
+Users search for information in dozens of different ways.
+Because of that, it’s unlikely we can cover all of those different scenarios with one short text.
+Therefore, we often opt out of using meta descriptions on broad informational pages and leave that part to Google to dynamically generate the most relevant snippet for the user’s specific query.

 4. Lower your bounce rate with better content